-When I first became curious about language learning, I admit that Welsh wasn’t my first choice.
-I was a starry-eyed seventeen year old in Canada, obsessed with Japanese pop music, and all I could think about was immersing myself in the Japanese language, travelling to Japan, and perhaps one day even moving there for good.
-Welsh wasn’t even close to being on my radar.
+When I first became fascinated by language learning, I have to admit that Welsh wasn’t my first choice.
+As a starry-eyed seventeen-year-old in Canada, obsessed with Japanese pop music, my mind was entirely set on immersing myself in the Japanese language, traveling to Japan, and perhaps even moving there for good one day.
+At the time, Welsh wasn’t anywhere near my radar.

-Another seventeen years later and my life has taken a very different path.
-After spending two years in Japan (and realising it wasn’t for me) and six years in Italy, I decided to move to Wales, a country my younger self had pigeonholed as “the place my family goes for a summer holiday.”
-As of this September, I will have been studying Welsh for four years and I couldn’t be happier here!
+Another seventeen years later, my life has taken a completely different path.
+After spending two years in Japan (and realising it wasn’t for me) and six years in Italy, I chose to settle in Wales—a country my younger self had simply thought of as “the place my family goes for summer holidays.”
+As of this February, I will have been learning Welsh for four years, and I couldn’t be happier!

 So, why did I start learning Welsh in the first place?
-I don’t have Welsh ancestry.
-I don’t have Welsh-speaking family members or kids who might whisper Welsh jokes behind my back.
-My job doesn’t require me to learn Welsh.
+I don’t have Welsh ancestry—except for a distant great-great-grandmother.
+I don’t have children secretly whispering Welsh jokes behind my back.
+My job doesn’t require me to speak it.
 In fact, I could probably get by just fine without it, especially since I live in one of the most anglicised towns in Gwynedd.
-Well, it turns out that I have quite a few less obvious reasons for learning the language, as you’ll find out below!

 Meeting new people